QuBenhao/LeetCode/problems/problems_3106/problem.md

 # 3106.
-Lexicographically Smallest String After Operations With Constraint
+Lexicographically Smallest String After Operations With Constraint [Rating: 1515.43]

 <p>You are given a string <code>s</code> and an integer <code>k</code>.</p>